Discover the tips you’ll need to get your travel money sorted for your trip to Malaysia.

 - International ATM fees.
 This fee is charged by the card provider when you use an overseas ATM.
 If your card provider belongs to an ATM alliance, you might be able to avoid these fees.

 - ATM operator fees.
 Local ATM fees are charged by the ATM operator.
 You can avoid this fee in some countries by using an ATM within your institution’s overseas ATM network.
-At the moment, Citibank is the only Australian bank that has an ATM alliance in Malaysia.
+At the moment, Citi is the only Australian bank that has an ATM alliance in Malaysia.

 - Currency conversion fees.
 This fee applies when you use your debit card outside of Australia.
 If you want to keep your costs low, look for a card that doesn’t charge this fee.